Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-The federal government has the greatest powers in managing immigration laws.
-But local governments and jurisdictions have powers, too.
-The legislatures of each state have some freedom to decide their own unique immigration policies.
+The federal government plays the primary role in managing immigration laws.
+But local governments and jurisdictions have a say in how they enforce immigration laws.
+States also have some freedom to decide their own immigration policies.
 But they still have to remain within the parameters set by the federal government.

 - Law enforcement and immigration in New Mexico